Coastal Carolina vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Eagles collect 43.5 more yards per game (375.4) than the Chanticleers allow per outing (331.9).

-- In games that Georgia Southern totals more than 331.9 yards, the team is 2-1 against the spread and 2-2 overall.
+- When Georgia Southern churns out more than 331.9 yards, the team is 2-1 against the spread and 2-2 overall.

 - The Eagles have turned the ball over four more times (9 total) than the Chanticleers have forced a turnover (5) this season.